vocatart/golab/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/vocatart/golab.svg)](https://pkg.go.dev/github.com/vocatart/golab)

-Simple HTK label reading and writing for go.
+simple HTK label reading and writing for go.

 ## example

-very scuffed and written in one day and also my first real open source project. expect it to be unstable

-todo: add better testing and error handling
+allows you to read and write annotation data from lab files that are in seconds. will automatically detect floating point preicision of a read file. can also view the data of individual annotations.

 ```go
 package main